luker983/hack-a-sat-2/quals/mr-radar/README.md

    a (km):
 ```

 The first challenge in this category was to derive the orbital elements from the position and velocity of a spacecraft at a given time.
-There are many off-the-shelf tools that can be used to solve this problem, one of which is the [OrbitalPy](https://github.com/RazerM/orbital) package:
+There are many off-the-shelf tools that can be used to accomplish this, one of which is the [OrbitalPy](https://github.com/RazerM/orbital) package:

 ```
 >>> orbit = orbital.KeplerianElements.from_state_vector(position, velocity, orbital.earth, ref_epoch)